 An intensive, lab-based course in the restoration and re-Babbitting of antique automotive engines and mechanical components.
 Lab Fee.
-Prerequisites: TE 100, TE 141, TE 262 (On Demand)
+Prerequisites: C or better in TE 100, TE 141, TE 262.
+(On Demand)

 TE 245 The History of Automotive Design